 Now, oe:gen has grown to the point where the office needs to expand, so we’ve now knocked through to the office next door.
 The expansion is also set to house The oe:gen Academy — to help younger people get introduced to the Salesforce world.

 From building websites to being Silver Salesforce Partners

 Which is no small feat!
 Having seen the whole business model and product change completely, it’s amazing how oe:gen have adapted so quickly to the changes in the technology market.

 The best thing is, oe:gen has kept the skills and ways of working that were applied to building websites, and applied them to building Salesforce Communities.
 Keeping this attention to detail and having this background in web design and creativity has made oe:gen one of the top partners for building Salesforce Communities.

 From a team of four people to 20 people under the oe:gen banner

 Seeing the team members grow from the founding-four to the team of 20+ people it is today really shows how much has changed in the past 10 years.
-Everyone I've had the pleasure to work with have been amazing, and the great thing about oe:gen is the people on your team always become your friends.
-More people has meant there's more support, a whole variety of new skills available, and different personalities all combining to make a better and more dynamic workplace.
+Everyone I’ve had the pleasure to work with has been amazing, and the great thing about oe:gen is the people on your team always become your friends.
+More people has meant there’s more support, a whole variety of new skills available, and different personalities all combining to make a better and more dynamic workplace.